Linux Support Services Cost Guide

 - Number of servers: the cost will increase with the number of servers.

-- Lock-in: we don’t like lock-ins.
+- Lock-in: ho w much notice do you need to give?
+Can you only leave on the anniversary of the contract?
+At Tiger Computing, we don’t like lock-ins.
 We want our clients to stay with us because they want to, not because of some contractual obligation.
 Typically, our clients can terminate their agreement with us with 30 days’ notice.
-Occasionally, we will agree a minimum period with a client when that is mutually beneficial, but it’s unusual.

 The Cost Of Service Provision